 Given the opportunity, I like to relax by spending time with family and friends.

-Have lived in the local area for the last seven years and my son Ben is currently in Year 2 and my daughter Hannah has just started in Reception.
+Have lived in the local area for the last seven years and both my children attend the school.

 During my 15 year career, I have always worked within sales and marketing in a variety of roles, including Nestle and currently with Warburtons.